amida-tech/blue-button/docs/cms.md

 5. Putting proper codes for each medical term.
 May need to put uncoded tag. ( Look at medical dictionaries/clinical vocabularies at bottom of CCDA pad)

 6. Put a tag or some indicator to mark that the source is the CMS text file, or put an object with a key metadata.
+(Done)

 7. Need to make sure that you don't have blank keys(Additional check).

-8. Deal with case sensitivity of keys to object in intermediate object to blue button converter, and everywhere else.
+8. Deal with case sensitivity of keys to object in intermediate object to blue button converter, and everywhere else.(Done)

 9. Need to dump data that is not part of one section into a common pool, or organize it.
 ..* the effective dates for in "demographic" section needs to go somewhere else -> in the health insurance model.